DigonIO/pypermission/docs/docs/permission_design_guide.md

 !!! tip

-    You can prevent inefficient permission checks on individual list items by querying all Permissions assigned to a Subject/Resource at once using the `RBAC.subject.permissions(subject: str, db: Session)` and `RBAC.role.permissions(subject: str, db: Session)` methods.
+    You can prevent inefficient permission checks on individual list items by querying all Permissions assigned to a Subject/Resource at once using the `pypermission.RBAC.subject.permissions(subject: str, db: Session)` and `pypermission.RBAC.role.permissions(subject: str, db: Session)` methods.

 ## When to Use Which Approach